Amoralpa11/SBI-project/README.md

 * -v --verbose: Increase output verbosity, by default is is set to False.
 * -k --subunit_limit: Subunit threshold if the protein can theoretically be limitless, by default it is set to False.
 * -opt -- optimization: Indicate if you want to optimize the model, by default it is True.
-* -int --intensive: Indicate if you want to find all possible structures or just the first one found, by default it is intensive.
+* -simp --simp: Indicate if you want to find all possible structures or just the first one found, by default it is intensive and will attempt to find all the possible structures.
 * -br --break: Indicate if you want to return all the pairwise interactions or just one of each type.
 If you pass 'all' the program will output all the pairwise interactions found and if you pass 'unique' it will only return one interaction of each type.
 * -clash_par --clash_parameters: Pass a file with the clash detection parameters, see the manual to see the format of the file.
 Depth, number of atoms clashing, distance...
 *-inter_par, --interaction_parameters: Pass a file with the interection detection parameters, see the manual to see the format of the file: number of residues involved to consider interactions.